Multicore

 transactions on that cache line.
 The SC_AND_OP microinstruction would use the

-results from the free ALU to be used as the store value the memory stage.
+results from the free ALU to be used as the store value in the memory stage.
 As

 with all SC’s, this clears the reservation set on that cache line.

 Another interesting architecture is to attach an atomic unit to the bus, however, this would likely be unnecessary for our small scale dual core system.
-Information on this architecture can be found here.
+Information on this architecture can be found in this paper.

 Software emulated atomics